timbeaudet/knowledge_base/faq/today.md

 - Consider / Planning the Road Trip Reward, or choose where we will set it up!
 - Working on the nightly builds to figure out why they are failing so consistently...
-- The Pitstop Dialog at 9am-10am (Tim Time, ET)  [ Surprise Guest Discussion  ]
+- The Pitstop Dialog Friday at 9am-10am (Tim Time, ET)